Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 Bitcoin's (BTC) dominance is the proportion, expressed as a percentage, of Bitcoin's market capitalization to the total market capitalization of all cryptocurrencies.
 Bitcoin dominance is a fundamental concept that helps investors and traders understand what is happening in the crypto market on a macro scale.
 For example, Bitcoin's dominance may point to crypto market trends and investment opportunities to buy Bitcoin or an altcoin.
 To properly understand this concept, it’s important to learn about market capitalization.

-How Does Bitcoin Dominance Impact Crypto Market Cap?
+Bitcoin Dominance Impacts The Crypto Market Cap

 Bitcoin's dominance plays a major role in the overall market cap of cryptocurrency.
 If the price of Bitcoin increases while most other cryptocurrencies suffer losses, the ratio of Bitcoin dominance would increase.
 Conversely, if the price of Bitcoin substantially decreases and the value of all other cryptocurrencies increases, then Bitcoin's market would decrease since the value of altcoins is proportionately larger.